I. The Trap of “Simple Faith”

 Explanatory power is the ability of our theology to make sense of how salvation actually works.
 When our theology answers the deep questions of salvation, it silences the intellectual doubts that the enemy uses to attack assurance (2 Corinthians 10:5).
 We can see this clearly through three specific realities of the cross, which redeem the early church’s inconsistency, incoherence and befuddlement discussed above.

-• The Value of a Three-Hour Sacrifice (Redeeming the Arian Dilemma): The Arian system lacked coherence because a created being cannot bridge the gap between God and man, nor bear infinite wrath.
+- The Value of a Three-Hour Sacrifice (Redeeming the Arian Dilemma): The Arian system lacked coherence because a created being cannot bridge the gap between God and man, nor bear infinite wrath.
 The cross solves this through the infinite value of the Savior.
 How can a finite, three-hour crucifixion substitute for an eternity in hell for billions of people?
 Apart from the hypostatic union, this calculation fails.
 But because the person dying on the cross is the infinite God (Acts 20:28), Christ’s suffering possesses infinite value.
 The infinite dignity of the Second Person infuses a transient act with eternal significance, perfectly bridging the infinite chasm that a created Arian savior never could.

 V. Modern Missteps: The Anxiety of the Performance Checklist

-Consistency breaks down when formal theology says you are saved by Christ’s mediatory work, but the implicit message within the church’s culture is you must earn it.
+Consistency breaks down when formal theology says you are saved by Christ’s mediatory work, but the implicit message within the church’s culture is you must earn God’s favor.
 This Galatian error of beginning in the Spirit but seeking perfection by the flesh is a theological contradiction that forces believers into morbid introspection, toward despair.
 Joy and peace evaporate when a system praises free grace with its mouth but inadvertently measures salvation by a checklist of religious activity, standing in stark contrast to Galatians 3:3.

 VI.
 Shifting the Focus: From Our Performance to His Perfection